aruna09/calculator-behavior/addition.md

   When: I enter two fraction operands

-  Then: result of the addition is displayed in fractions/decimals
+  Then: display result of addition in fractions/decimals

 Scenario: Addition of positive and negative number

   Given: the calculator is ON

-  When: one positive and another negative operands are added
+  When: Add one positive and negative operand

   Then: Display the result of the addition.